Swansea Mall: History

-Closure and redevelopment
+Closure

 On June 29, 2018, the out-parcel Toys "R" Us was closed after the chain filed for bankruptcy and closed all US locations.
 The space was rented as a Spirit Halloween for multiple years after the Toys "R" Us closed.
 On January 9, 2019, it was announced that Macy's would be closing on March 31, 2019, as part of its plan to close 9 stores nationwide.
-In January of 2019, the Swansea Board of Selectmen discussed a proposal to take the mall property by eminent domain for redevelopment.
+In January 2019, the Swansea Board of Selectmen discussed a proposal to take the mall property by eminent domain for redevelopment.
 On January 31, 2019, Carlyle Partners, the mall's owner, announced that Swansea Mall would be closing by March 31, 2019.
+During the mall's final months, it became a popular destination for dead mall enthusiasts who documented the condition of the mall on social media.
 On March 31, the mall ceased business and closed.

-In May 2019, Anagnost Companies, a real estate developer and management company, purchased the property at auction for $6.65 million with plans to turn it into a multifaceted facility.
+In May 2019, the property was purchased at auction by Anagnost Companies, alongside Brady Sullivan Properties as a development partner, with plans to turn it into a multifaceted facility.
 The redevelopment proposal was met with opposition from Walmart which claimed that the mixed-use proposal violated previous easements, covenants, and restrictions (ECRs) that had been made with the former Swansea Mall landowners in 2013; Walmart indicated it would seek to preclude the redevelopment through litigation.
 By late 2020, redevelopment work had stalled amid growing legal disputes between Anagnost and Walmart.

 In May 2021, the developers estimated they would spend $200 million between redeveloping the mall and constructing apartments on the property.
 The town of Swansea indicated it would pursue litigation against Walmart to acquire the ECRs through eminent domain to allow the redevelopment of the mall to move forward.
 For a time, town officials considered moving the town offices to the property, but announced in October 2021 that legal issues restricted the move.
-By late 2021 the property had two tenants; a self-storage facility had opened on the former Apex site and a Pentecostal Church congregation occupied the former Macy’s.
-During this time, the southern portion of the mall structure remained abandoned while the northern portion had been substantially gutted.